-I don't consider myself an Apple fanboy — for instance, I think whoever is designing Apple software these days is making things overly complicated (with OS X 10.7 through 10.12) — but I am a Jonathan Ive hardware design fanboy.
+I don't consider myself an Apple fanboy, but I am a Jonathan Ive hardware design fan.
 I have a great respect for the industrial design work he and his team do.
 It’s safe to say that if I were in college these days I’d be studying industrial design instead of the aerospace engineering degree I got way back when.

 I just came across a new interview with Mr. Ive at a website called the London Evening Standard, and it has some excellent design quotes in it.
 I’ll share some of the best quotes from that article here.